-To prepare your building to comply with Local Law 33, NYC’s building energy efficiency grade ordinance, we will help you select improvements that will improve efficiency and your score.
+To prepare your building to comply with Local Law 33/95, NYC’s building energy efficiency grade ordinance, we will help you select improvements that will improve efficiency and your score.
 We also will help you to comply with Local Law 97, NYC’s carbon emissions law, by recommending improvements that will lower your carbon emissions or by helping you to determine the best path to compliance.

 If you are building a new development and seeking Enterprise Green Community (EGC) certification or another green building certification, you’ll need to engage with a benchmarking partner.
-Bright Power is one of the approved providers and our EnergyScoreCards platform meets all EGC, HPD, HDC, and HFA requirements.
+Bright Power is an approved provider and our EnergyScoreCards platform meets all EGC, HPD, HDC, and HFA requirements.

-With more stringent energy efficiency laws on the horizon, we will guide you through any upcoming changes to ensure you meet new standards.
+With more stringent energy efficiency laws on the horizon, we will be there to guide you through any changes to ensure you meet new standards.

-Like other municipalities, Chicago has an energy benchmarking ordinance that states buildings above 50,000 sq ft must report their energy use annually.
+Like other municipalities, Chicago has an energy benchmarking ordinance that requires buildings above 50,000 square feet to report their energy use annually.

 Starting in 2019, buildings in Chicago will receive an energy rating based on their energy use.
-That rating must be posted at the property after the initial grace period.
+That rating must be posted at the property after an initial grace period.

-Washington, D.C. passed one of the first jurisdictions in the country to cap greenhouse gas emissions.
+Washington, D.C. was one of the first jurisdictions in the country to cap greenhouse gas emissions.
 Like in many other jurisdictions, building owners in the Nation’s Capital must report their annual energy usage.
 What distinguishes Washington, D.C. is that buildings performing below a set baseline will face fines.
-The staggered timeline for compliance begins in 2021.
-The District will add covered buildings until 2016, at which point all buildings greater than 10,000 sq ft will need to comply.

 This is a very new law with many nuances.
-We’re here to help you make sense of the deadlines and the subsequent actions you will need to take to comply.
+Bright Power is here to help you make sense of the deadlines and the subsequent actions you will need to take to comply.